Notice!

 1738 ohm 1.31 Volt

-Such a device is shown, in several different views to show that this is not any kind of a normal transformer.
+Such a device is shown, in several different views, to show that this is not any kind of a normal transformer.
 For instance, the small coil is gapped to 2.5 thousandths of an inch with gapping tape, the large one is not gapped, suggesting the large coil is designed to saturate the portion of the core not shared by the small coil.
-Such an arangement will still affect the small coil, by altering overall characteristics of the device as two of the four legs of the core go into saturation.
+Such an arrangement will still affect the small coil, by altering overall characteristics of the device as two of the four legs of the core go into saturation.

-And to get the number of turns on that unknown bobbin, you wind some additional known number, like say 10 turns for instance, pump some signal from a generator, while monitoring the output, the 10 turn reference winding with a scope, while turning the frequency dial on your signal generator looking for a maximum voltage rise.
-Next look at the ratio of input voltage, to output voltage, this is the same as the turns ratio, and since you know how many turns you wound for a reference winding, ten in this case, you can cross-multiply to get the unknown number of turns.
+Another way to get the number of turns on that unknown bobbin, you wind some additional known number, like say 10 turns for instance, pump some signal from a generator, while monitoring the output, of the 10 turn reference winding with a scope, while turning the frequency dial on your signal generator looking for a maximum voltage rise.
+Next look at the ratio of input voltage, to output voltage, this is the same as the turns ratio, and since you know how many turns you wound for a reference winding, 10 in this case, you can cross-multiply to get the unknown number of turns.
 Now you may unwind your test reference winding, compute the number of turns needed to maintain the various turns ratios, and then by trying to stuff various wire gauges, through the available window area, that's the space between the ferrite wall, and the last winding you can get some idea how large a wire to use.
 There exist formulas to get the wire sizes mathematically, but such formulas have rather nebulous ideas about how wire, and tape tend to "bunch-up" on a bobbin.
 My advice use your gut instinct, and be willing to unwind a few windings.
 Also don't forget you can sometimes add a few turns to an already existing winding.

 Making an enclosure

-Here I try to compare the now finished LED flashlight to other light sources, the above photo is a closeup, the photo below is shot at a good distance to include other background, my workbench where this hobby project came together.
+Here I try to compare the now finished LED flashlight to other light sources.
+The above photo is a closeup; the photo below is shot at a good distance to include other background, my workbench where this hobby project came together.

 Click on above photo to zoom in.

-Back to Learn Electronics Next
+Back to Learn Electronics

 The large print Giveth, and the small print Taketh away